coilhq/mucoa/README.md

 ### Entities
 The following entities are present for a participant joining the Scheme:
 * Scheme
-* Participant A - a DFSP on the Scheme that may be a Payer/Payee
+* Participant A - a DFSP on the Scheme, this may be a Payer/Payee

 ### Events
 Participant with relevant KYC information is captured, **but no financial accounts** have been created for the participant.